torusresearch/documentation/developers/api-reference.md

 ## setProvider

-Changes the network provider to the specified provider.
+This changes the network provider to a specified provider.
 Opens a popup for user's consent

 ```js
 await torus.setProvider(params);